vialaky/points_on_map/README.md

 ## How to use

 The project first prompts the user to enter their location.
 You need to type the name of the locality where you are located and press Enter.
 If there are several settlements with the same name, select yours by number in the list.
+The Python script then parses the text file, extracts the coordinates of the points from it and displays them on an interactive map.
+The red dot is your location (the one you specified).
+After all, the script shows the number of points found in the text and the distance to the nearest one relative to your location.